sjmignot/dogsbody/content/posts/the-third-bank-of-the-river.md

 It was in all of this nervousness and coffee that I finally understood João Rosa’s short story *The Third Bank of the River*.
 Though, I think understanding stories is a semantic misapplication.
 We don’t understand stories: we come to an understanding with them.

 So, today I came to an understanding with João Rosa’s story.
-If you haven’t read it, then I strongly recommend you do so.
-In the rest of this post I will discuss nuances and specifics of the story,
+If you haven’t read it, then I strongly recommend you do so. **In the rest of this post, I discuss specifics of the story**

+## The river and consciousness

 In the story the protagonist’s father takes a boat out onto the wide river that snakes past his home; once on the river, he never returns to the shore.

 > Father headed his boat to the other side of the river and into the marshes, which he knew like the palm of his hand but in which other people quickly got lost.
-There in his private maze, which extended for miles, with heavy foliage overhead and rushes on all sides, he was safe
+There in his private maze, which extended for miles, with heavy foliage overhead and rushes on all sides, he was safe.
 >
 > -- <cite>The Third Bank of the River</cite>

-In rereading Rosa's story, it was the line above that got me thinking about a secret story on conciousness.
-It reminded me of the first line of Dante's inferno.
+In rereading Rosa's story, it was the line above that got me thinking that questions of conciousness underlie **The Third Bank of the R*iver*.
+The line reminded me of the first line of Dante's inferno.

 > Midway along the journey of our life, I woke to find myself in a dark wood,for I had wandered off from the straight path.
 >